This is probably the most common question we get asked.

 - PAY IT AS SOON AS POSSIBLE

 Note: Sales agents used to be known as ‘ten percenters’.
-This harks back to the days when most agents worked directly for British based manufacturers who typically had a gross margin of around 30%.
+This harks back to the days when most sales agents worked directly for British based manufacturers who typically had a gross margin of around 30%.
 Things have obviously changed.
-However it is still quite a useful guide to have as a starting point the idea of paying your agents approximately 1/3 of your gross margin.
+However it is still quite a useful guide to have as a starting point the idea of paying your sales agents approximately 1/3 of your gross margin.
 But still adhere to the general principle of paying as much as you can afford.